 |Lorenz Frølich: Bloodbath on the Danish St Brices day 13 november 1002 National museum Frederiksborg castle|

 The Scandinavian population living in England had on several occasions helped the invading viking raiders, and king Æthelred the unready lost constantly most of the battles that he fought.
 King Æthelred the unready chose to attack innocent weaponless civilians.
 On the 13th November 1002 he ordered the attack on Danes living in England, the incident was known as the "Danekillings" a lot of Danes living in England was brutally attacked while they were doing their daily deeds and weaponless and most of the victims was innocent children and women.
+In Oxford, surviving Danes barricaded themselves in a church (where Christ Church Cathedral now stands) and successfully defended themselves until townspeople set fire to the church.
+The skeletons of some 34 young men believed to have been killed in the same massacre were discovered under St John's College in 2008.
 The story about the atrocities reached Denmark, where the reaction was: revenge.

 Danegeld was paid by Æthelred the Unready to prevent Viking raids against England.